Your Perfect Yard

-While you’re building or remodeling your home, don’t forget to take into consideration the area surrounding it.
+While you’re building your new luxury home or remodeling, don’t forget to take into consideration the area surrounding it.
 What matters most to you as a homeowner when you look outside?
 More than likely it’s the most beautiful view possible of palm trees, plantings and a well-manicured lawn.
 A well-designed yard is not only pleasing to the eye, but also adds curb appeal and increased value to your investment.
 What does it take, then to achieve it?
 You can start the ideas rolling with this easy list of tips for landscaping in Florida courtesy of Landscapingnetwork.com.
 From in the ground to on the ground, your yard has the potential to look amazing.

 Get your start on the right foot with a certified landscape architect.
 Certified landscape architects, says, Study.com, have a combination of experience and education in landscape architecture, and have passed a licensure examination.
 (Licensure is sponsored by the Council of Landscape Architectural Registration Boards (CLARB), which also offers certification.)